zeitgitter/zeitgitterd/doc/StateMachine.md

 chain.

-The security implications of not having *any* independent certifications in a given cycle will be that a cheating `igitt` server will have two periods to backdate timestamps.
+The security implications of not having *any* independent certifications in a given cycle will be that a cheating `zeitgitter` server will have two periods to backdate timestamps.

 However, we assume that the timestampers are *in principle* trustworthy